 The hardest assignments writers tackle are almost always the shortest.
 Brevity is not just the soul of wit – it’s essential to clear communication.
 Unfortunately, getting a point across concisely is not as easy as it looks.

-I’m reminded of this when I see elevator pitches that are too long, too dense and too detailed to serve their purpose, which is to define who you are and what you do in one breath.
+We're reminded of this when we see elevator pitches that are too long, too dense and too detailed to serve their purpose, which is to define who you are and what you do in one breath.
 That’s less than 10 seconds.

 Sure, a pitch can be expanded for sales meetings or networking events.
 But succinctly describing your company and your mission has benefits far beyond the elevator.
 A good pitch becomes your calling card, driving SEO, establishing credibility and giving everyone from the CEO to the receptionist the answer to that all important question: “What do you do?”